 These are the easiest of all Easter egg ornament projects.
-Anybody can do it!
-To make the three Easter egg ornaments below, I used 60mm spun cotton blank eggs and covered them with one layer of regular acrylic paint.
+We used 60mm spun cotton blank eggs and covered them with one layer of regular acrylic paint.
 60mm eggs are a popular size because they are the size of real eggs.

 Easter egg ornaments can be decorated with almost anything: ribbon, paper, fabric, felt, crystals, beads, glitter.
 For the picture below, I used a simple red ribbon and tied it into a knot.